-2 Location
+Location

-This map sheet covers from approximately river kilometre 67 to 72 (measured downstream from the W.A.C.
+This map sheet covers from approximately river kilometre 59 to 67 (measured downstream from the W.A.C.
 Bennett Dam).
-Attachie Lookout is located at approximately river kilometre 70.
-Halfway River is located at the upstream end of the map sheet near river kilometre 66.
+Halfway River is located at the downstream end of the map sheet near river kilometre 66.

 Geology and Topography